JavierReyes1/Main/README.md

 # Main
 Lab Work
-# 24/09/2025 Added Lab1 Thermometer
+## 24/09/2025 Added Lab1 Thermometer
-# 05/Oct/2025 Added Lab2: HotelRoom & Rectangle
+## 05/Oct/2025 Added Lab2: HotelRoom & Rectangle
-# 09/oct/2025 Added lab3: Clock.java, the work is still not finished, but will be done by firday 10th oct 2025
+## 09/oct/2025 Added lab3: Clock.java, the work is still not finished, but will be done by firday 10th oct 2025
-# 12/oct/2025 Finished lab3: BankAccount + SavingsAccount
+## 12/oct/2025 Finished lab3: BankAccount + SavingsAccount
+## 13/oct/2025 Added Lab4: Address class is finished, the rest of the objects need work